 Our church is very family friendly.
 We have an area stocked with small toys, colouring books, and books to encourage families to worship together.

 Kids@Church is organised for 9am Sundays.
-Our program offers a multi-age curriculum to cater for a range of ages, drawing inspiration from the weeks’ Gospel reading.
+Our program offers a multi-age curriculum to cater for a range of ages.
 There are regular fellowship events throughout the year.

 We now also offer online bible-based activities for primary aged children.

 For more information, or to join our mailing list, please email Brenda.

 Afternoon teas and dinners are held on an occasional basis.
 Details are published in the weekly newsletter.

 Meeting each week, our prayer group provides opportunity to learn to pray and grow spiritually, as well as to share and to bear one another’s burdens.
 If you have a request for prayers, please call Margaret Arvidson on 9276 5067 or 0407192140.